microsoft/pxt/docs/blog/csed-week/csed-week-2021.md

 ![HoC 2021 splash banner](/static/blog/csed-week/csed-week-2021/hoc2021-splash-banner.jpg)

 This year’s Hour of Code experience is called "TimeCraft" where your player will travel back in time to fix **Time Splits** (mysterious errors in history) with the help of your Time Agent!
-There are 10 different coding challenges help save Jazz in the 1920’s, or to help change the shape of the Pyramids in Egypt from squares to triangles.
+There are 10 different coding challenges to fix these time splits.
+In one of the chanllenges, the player goes back in time to help save Jazz in the 1920's.
+In another, the player helps to change the Pyramids in Egypt from square shapes back into triangles!

 ![HoC 2021 Minecraft jazz musician](/static/blog/csed-week/csed-week-2021/hoc2021-jazz-musician.png)